-A business line of credit (BLOC) is a revolving loan that allows access to a fixed amount of capital, which can be used when needed to meet short-term business, needs.
+A business line of credit (BLOC) is a revolving funding that allows access to a fixed amount of capital, which can be used when needed to meet short-term business, needs.
 A BLOC is one of the tools a business can use to finance short-term working capital requirements, such as:

 Secured Business Line of Credit—This type of LOC requires the business to pledge specific assets as collateral to secure the line.
-Since a line of credit is a short-term liability, lenders typically ask for short-term assets, such as accounts receivable and inventory.
+Since a line of credit is a short-term liability, funders typically ask for short-term assets, such as accounts receivable and inventory.
 Lenders don’t often require capital assets, such as real property or equipment, to secure a LOC.
-If the borrower is unable to repay the line, the lender will assume the ownership of any collateral and liquidate it to pay off the balance.
+If the borrower is unable to repay the line, the funder will assume the ownership of any collateral and liquidate it to pay off the balance.